fardeen9983/Ultimate-Dux/Languages/TypeScipt/Readme.md

 ## Project Setup

 Now you are ready to go with developing programs in TypeScript.
-There plently of applications where you can start using TS.
+There are plenty of applications where you can start using TS.
 Angular is by default using TS.

-You can also setup a pure TypeScript project locally using the TS node module/ cli tool `tsc`
+You can also set up a simple TypeScript project locally using the TS node module/ CLI tool `tsc`.

 ```bash
 # For global installations